1942 Auckland Rugby League season: Round 5

 Manukau fielded a very large forward pack, even with Steve Watene absent they at times placed just five men in the scrum giving them an extra man in the backs.

 Round 6

 It was decided at the end of the first round with City-Otahuhu undefeated and with Manukau with one loss (in round 1 to City-Otahuhu) that their match would act as a semi-final for the senior championship.
 If City-Otahuhu won they would win the competition, however it was decided after their loss that the competition would continue for its full duration of 3 rounds.
 Prior to the start of the games Chairman J. W. Watson “extended a welcome to members and nurses of overseas forces and the Manukau team gave a spirited haka”.
-Referee S. Billman refereed his 100th match involving first grade club teams although it is unlikely the league was aware of this fact as record keeping was relatively poor at the time.
+Referee Stuart Billman refereed his 100th match involving first grade club teams although it is unlikely the league was aware of this fact as record keeping was relatively poor at the time.
 He became just the third referee to achieve the feat after Les Bull and Percy Rogers.